iiit-nagpur/dotslashcommunity/README.md

 # DotSlashCommunity
-* This repository has the code for official webpage of coding club of IIIT Nagpur.
+* This is the repository for official website of coding club of IIIT Nagpur which is named as dotslash community.
 * Currently has been released in beta stage and is under active development.
 * Pull requests, feature requests and suggestions are always welcome! :)